kputrajaya/html-to-image/README.md

 		zip: true, // download images as zip file
 		zipName: 'images.zip', // filename for output zip file
 		imageNamePrefix: 'image-', // each image name, will be followed with number (1 .. n)
-		debug: false // if set to true, log will be written in console };
+		debug: false // if set to true, debugging log will appear in console };

 	$('.download').downloadAsImage(options);